arikatech/arikatech/README.md

 ---

-*Currently building my portfolio with small & flagship ML projects, documenting learning and research along the way.*
+*Currently building my portfolio with small & flagship projects, documenting learning and research along the way.*

 <!--